ndleah/python-mini-project/Cat_command/README.md

 # Cat Command

 ## 🛠️ Description
-Cat command implementation using python
+Linux's "cat" command implemented using python

 ## Requirements
-### Not necessary, only python libraries are used
+- argparse
+- pathlib

 ## 🌟 How to run
 On linux you can use